boutproject/BOUT-dev/manual/sphinx/developer_docs/derivatives.rst

 to map functions on fields like ``DDX`` to direction-independent differential methods on stencils such as :math:`4^{th}`-order central differencing.
-This mapping depends on global settings in ``BOUT.inp`` and is illustrated in figure [fig:diffOverview].
+This mapping depends on global settings in ``BOUT.inp`` and is illustrated in :numref:`fig-diffOverview`.

+.. _fig-diffOverview:
 .. figure:: ../figs/diffOverview.*
    :alt: Overview of ``derivs`` module